Ubuntu Chinese Setup

 sudo apt-get install ibus-sunpinyin

-If you select Chinese (Hong Kong) you'll find that the basic install offers no phonetic input at all, unless Chewing was carried over from a previous install during an upgrade...and if it still works.
-QuickClassic is a version of the non-phonetic Quick (簡易) input method popular with people in Hong Kong, but I need Chewing (as in "Zhuyin", though it supports both Bopomofo and Pinyin).
+In an English-language Ubuntu system, the default Traditional character locale is Chinese (Hong Kong), which offers no phonetic input at all, unless Chewing was carried over from a previous install during an upgrade...and if it still works.
+QuickClassic is a version of the non-phonetic Quick (簡易) input method popular with people in Hong Kong, but I need Chewing ("酷音", a "cool" name that also kind of sounds like "Zhuyin", though it supports both Bopomofo and Pinyin).

 sudo apt-get install ibus-chewing